-In March 2013, MGM announced that they acquired the rights to the "Tomb Raider" video game from Paramount, who let their hold on them expire after Lara Croft Tomb Raider: The Cradle of Life (2003) failed to find audiences.
+In March 2013, Metro-Goldwyn-Mayer announced that they acquired the rights to the "Tomb Raider" film franchise from Paramount Pictures, who had let their film rights expire after Lara Croft Tomb Raider: The Cradle of Life (2003) failed to find audiences.

 When Empire Magazine interviewed Gemma Arterton on her vampire film Byzantium (2012).
 The actress was told that she had been on many fan's wish-list for the role of Lara Croft and one of the series of Twitter questions put to her by the interviewer asks, if she would be interested in playing Lara Croft and she gave the standard answer "If the script was good" and revealed she was a big fan of the video game as a teenager.

 After the release of Lara Croft Tomb Raider: The Cradle of Life (2003), Angelina Jolie announced she didn't want to do another film as the iconic video game character, hence the reboot of the franchise.
 However, in late 2013, there were rumors Angelina Jolie wanted to come back as Lara Croft, but the rumor was false.